 Anyone can suffer from anxiety.
 In fact, I would go so far as to say that everyone suffers from anxiety at some point.
 It's a natural response to a perceived threat.
 It is also a normal response to pressure, be it the pressure of an exam or a presentation at work.
 Any stressful situation can evoke anxiety, and this can affect our performance.

 Fight or Flight Response

-In the past, hunter-gatherers would often come across situations which were literally life-or-death.
-A sharp-toothed predator or another tribe presented danger, and we had to fight or run away.
+In the past, hunter-gatherers would often come across situations that were literally life-or-death.
+If a sharp-toothed predator or another tribe presented danger, we had to fight or run away.

 In modern times, anxiety becomes a problem when it causes more distress that it prevents and keeps us from living our lives.
 If we feel the need to run away from an exam hall or a conference room due to performance anxiety, then our anxiety becomes an anxiety disorder.